Shekhar-2004/Finance-Tracker/README.md

 - For local development, SQLite is used by default
 - For production, set the `DATABASE_URL` environment variable to your PostgreSQL connection string

-## Deployment to Render

-This application is configured for deployment on Render:

-1. Push your code to a Git repository
-2. In Render dashboard, create a new Web Service
-3. Connect to your repository
-4. Render will automatically detect the configuration from `render.yaml`
-5. The application will be deployed with a PostgreSQL database

 ## Environment Variables